-Peter Waite and Shrimp
+Peter Waite and his dog Shrimp

 The Waite Arboretum was established in 1928 by a bequest to the University of Adelaide by Peter Waite, a prominent pastoralist and businessman.
 He stipulated that the 27 hectares (occupied by the Arboretum) was to be a public space in perpetuity.
 The University of Adelaide choose to create an Arboretum.
 The purposes of the Arboretum are experimental i.e. to demonstrate and evaluate the suitability of a wide range of trees to the local environment.
 Many of the trees are grown without extra watering and provide a valuable resource for teaching, research and propagation and to provide an attractive and informative area for passive recreation.